vmware-tanzu/velero/design/backup-performance-improvements.md

 - Once full ItemBlock list is generated, call `backupItemBlock(block ItemBlock)
 - Add `backupItemBlock` return values to `backedUpGroupResources` map

-Note that if there are BIAv2 plugins present, we will downgrade all v3 plugins to v2, meaning that we will not have a `GetAdditionalItems` func to call.
-In this case, we will make the following change to the ItemCollector iteration workflow described above:
-- At the point where we call `GetAdditionalItems` on the item's registered plugins, we will not call this.
-Instead, we will treat the item as if it had returned no additional items.
-The ItemBlock will only have one entry.

 #### New func `backupItemBlock`